What is concord?

 28. The staff is in a meeting to discuss their appraisals.

 Now, you have a singular subject (staff), a singular verb (is), and a plural pronoun (their) in the same sentence.
-Rather rewrite the sentence in one of the following ways:
+To improve concord, rather rewrite the sentence in one of the following ways:

 29. The staff is in a meeting to discuss appraisals.